ashvardanian/StringZilla/README.md

 ```

 So, are you ready to join the Monster Squad and make StringZilla even more epic?
 Let's do this! 🦖🚀

+## License 📜

+Feel free to use the project under Apache 2.0 or the Three-clause BSD license at your preference.